-If you had narcissistic Parents, you’d know, or be learning about how they like to Triangulate their children against each, often unwitting children then take on the role of the Scapegoat or Golden child.
+If you had narcissistic parents, you’d know or be learning about how they like to Triangulate their children against each.
+Often unwittingly, children then take on the role of the Scapegoat or Golden child.

-Narcissists are all about control, and one way they do this is to drive a wedge between anyone and everyone, including their own children.
-Growing up, most of us don’t realise we’re being played off against each other, we might know there is conflict but will be confused as to why.
-As the narcissistic parent often never directly does things, it’s all calculated and manipulation, through triangulation, blame-shifting, and gaslighting.
-The narcissist just wants everyone around them against each other and all for them.
-Its a case of Abuse by proxy.
+Narcissists are all about control, and one way they do this is to drive a wedge between anyone and everyone, including their children.
+Growing up, most of us don’t realise we’re being played off against each other; we might know there is conflict but will be confused as to why.
+As the narcissistic parent often never directly does things, it’s all calculated and manipulation through triangulation, blame-shifting, and gaslighting.
+The narcissist just wants everyone around them against each other and all for the narcissist.